 If you are looking for some COBOL, PL/I, HLASM, REXX or JCL sample code that you can use to explore the editor features then you can use samples that we maintain on Github.
 Assuming that you have Git installed, create a work directory somewhere on your machine and clone the sample repository:

 Then once you finished installing the IBM Z® Open Editor extension open the directory Configuring JavaThe COBOL, PL/I, HLASM, and REXX language servers utilized by IBM Z Open Editor were implemented using the Java programming language.
 Therefore, a Java Runtime is required to be available via settings or the program path to start in VS Code.
-The IBM Z Open Editor extension utilizes VS Code Settings properties, which can be added to VS Code user settings, to configure which and how Java should be used.
-These settings allow you to select the specific installation of Java to pick, in case you have several installations, as well as set parameters such as how much memory you want the extension to use.
+The IBM Z Open Editor extension utilizes VS Code user settings to configure which and how Java should be used.
+These settings allow you to select the specific installation of Java to pick, in case you have several installations, as well as set parameters such as how much memory you want the language servers to use.
 Selecting the Java installation to useBefore starting a language server the language server clients in the IBM Z Open Editor VS Code extension try looking in different places to find a matching Java installation.
-They will look in the following places in this specific order and pick the first Java installation they can find that is at least Version 11 and 64-Bit.
+They will look in the following places in this specific order and pick the first Java installation they can find that is at least Version 17 and 64-Bit.
 If it finds a Java that fails the test against these criteria it will continue searching:

 As you can see user settings always take precedence over the other options listed, which enables you to specify a different Java version for IBM Z Open Editor than the default on your computer in case you have installed multiple version.
 If you used the recommended Visual Studio Code for Java Installer the If Java cannot be located check the VS Code Output view's Z Open Editor tab for any error and try to fix the problem by either setting the To define a user setting use the Preferences > Settings menu and either locate the setting in the graphical editor under IBM Z Open Editor or edit the setting json file directly by adding an entry as follows using an absolute path name to the Java installation directory.
 On Mac: